Records Management Glossary

 Enterprise Document and Records Management System (EDRMS): An integrated software system capable of managing both electronic and physical records.
 In June 2003 the Government of British Columbia selected HP TRIM TM (Total Records and Information Management) as the standard EDRMS software for office recordkeeping systems across government.
-It is used to manage government records throughout their life cycle in accordance with ARCS, ORCS, and other approved records schedules.
+It is used to manage government records throughout their lifecycle in accordance with ARCS, ORCS, and other approved information schedules.

 Essential records: See Vital records